lmoresi/lmoresi.github.io/_posts/2015-08-11-underworld-2.md

 ---

-[Underworld](www.facebook.com/underworldcode) is our parallel, particle-in-cell, finite element geodynamics code.
+[Underworld](www.facebook.com/underworldcode) is our parallel, particle-in-cell, finite element geodynamics code [1].
 For the past year or so, the  [Underworld](www.facebook.com/underworldcode) team has been  working on a refurbished user interface.
 We've known for a long time that it needed to be done but we finally bit the bullet.

 We settled on turning underworld into a python code for two main reasons: 1) because many of our dependencies already have python bindings and 2) as we move more towards integrating with observations, it is necessary to interface with packages to pre-process data, many of which are python based or wrapped.
 I just thought of another one: 3) because we could.
 The tools for wrapping codes into python make this job much less scary than before.